 With Georges’ passing, the entire wine world paused in silent reflection.

-Beaujolais is a red wine that smells and tastes of bright raspberry and cherry fruits.
+For the most part, Beaujolais is a red wine that smells and tastes of bright raspberry and cherry fruits.
 These wines are never drying or bitter and most are made for immediate consumption and pleasure.
 That is, the vast majority of them do not require cellaring and are just scrumptiously delicious on release.
 Glug, glug!

-On the third Thursday in November, at 12:01 am, the first Beaujolais Nouveau is released to the public, during a massive party, torchlight parades and fireworks.
+On the third Thursday in November after harvest, at 12:01 am, the first Beaujolais Nouveau is released to the public with much fanfare.
+Massive parties, torchlight parades and fireworks flood the region.
 And this party lasts an entire week!

-In a region that has been shrinking steadily over the last 2 decades, the Duboeuf family has kept many vignerons in business.
+In a region that has been shrinking steadily over the last 2 decades, the Duboeuf family has kept the regions many vignerons in business.

 What is Beaujolais Nouveau?